wp-plugins/hotspots/readme.txt

 == Description ==

 View a heat map of mouse clicks and touch screen taps overlayed on your webpage allowing you to improve usability by analysing user behaviour.
-Google Analytics can show you what page a visitor went to, but Hotspots User Tracker will show you which link a visitor clicked to get there.
+Google Analytics can show you what page and links a visitor went to but it cannot tell you exactly where they clicked in a responsive design such as on smaller screen sizes.
+Hotspots User Tracker shows you exactly where user's have clicked or tapped.
 This can also give insight into which buttons or links are popular and easy to use including the effectiveness of advertising placement.

 = Features =
 * Saves mouse click and touch screen tap information